All You Need to Know About Bird Watching in the Azores

-Birdwatching Portugal is a surprisingly hot Google search phrase these days, and for good reason!
-Far beyond small garden birds in Portugal, birdwatching Lisbon is picking up steam, as well as Sagres birdwatching, and birdwatching Alentejo!
-Look at any Portugal bird guide worth its salt, and you will find a proverbial treasure trove of Portugal birds that are not only rare and beautiful, but are also intriguing to study and simply behold.
+Birdwatching Portugal is a surprisingly hot Google search phrase these days and for good reason!
+Far beyond small garden birds in Portugal, birdwatching in Lisbon is picking up steam, as well as Sagres birdwatching, and birdwatching Alentejo!
+Look at any Portugal bird guide worth its salt, and you will find a proverbial treasure trove of Portugal birds that are not only rare and beautiful but are also intriguing to study and simply behold.

 Azores Birdwatching: An Island Archipelago of Rare Avian Treasures

 For the avid bird identifier, Portugal is a no-brainer to visit for inspiration and epic birdwatching.
 However, Azores birdwatching is equally — if not more appealing — as this uniquely situated island archipelago located just off the coast of mainland Portugal is the host of myriad majestic and magical winged wonders.